JetBrains/jetbrains_guide/README.md

 # Gatsby Cache Misfires

-When you run `yarn pc:develop` and edit, Gatsby does an incremental rebuild and reloads your browser.
+When you run `yarn run pc:develop` and edit, Gatsby does an incremental rebuild and reloads your browser.
 It's all very fast and very productive.

 Except when it isn't.
 Due to a bug in how the mark things as outdated,